Spatio-Temporal Uncertainty-Modulated Physics-Informed Neural Networks for Solving Hyperbolic Conservation Laws with Strong Shocks: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we evaluate the performance of the proposed UM-PINN framework by addressing three distinct benchmark problems: the 1D Sod shock tube, the 1D Shu-Osher problem, and the 2D steady-state Riemann problem.
+In this section, we evaluate the performance of the proposed UM-PINN framework by addressing three distinct benchmark problems: the 1D Sod shock tube, the 1D Shu-Osher problem, and the 2D Riemann problem.
 Solving these systems holds significant importance in various physical domains, such as high-energy physics (e.g., modeling heavy-ion collisions) and astrophysics (e.g., investigating gamma-ray bursts or the propagation of jets in active galactic nuclei).
 Across these diverse flow regimes, our algorithm demonstrates robust generalization capabilities.
-To quantitatively assess the accuracy of our predictions against the ``ground truth'' (exact analytical solutions or high-resolution numerical references), we employ three evaluation metrics: the Relative $L_2$ Error ($L_2^{rel}$), the Root Mean Square Error (RMSE), and the Mean Absolute Error (MAE).
+To quantitatively assess the accuracy of our predictions against the ``ground truth'' (exact analytical solutions or high-resolution numerical references), we employ three evaluation metrics: the Relative $L_2$ Error ($L_2^{\mathrm{rel}}$), the Root Mean Square Error (RMSE), and the Mean Absolute Error (MAE).
 Assuming $N$ is the total number of evaluation points, $\mathbf{u}_{pred}$ is the predicted solution vector, and $\mathbf{u}_{ref}$ is the reference solution vector, these metrics are defined as follows:

 All experiments were conducted on a single NVIDIA RTX 5060 Laptop GPU.
 This modest hardware setup underscores the high computational efficiency of our proposed algorithm, making it accessible for resource-constrained environments.
-The spatial modulation acts as a non-parametric preprocessing step where $\alpha$ and $\beta$ are set to unit values, requiring no case-specific tuning.
-Unless otherwise stated, to demonstrate the robustness of our method, the hyperparameters are kept fixed across all cases: the neural network architecture maintains 4 hidden layers, and the Adam optimizer uses a constant learning rate of $\eta = \mathbf{10^{-3}}$.
+Unless otherwise stated, the main experiments keep the network architecture and optimization settings fixed across cases.
+The spatial-modulation parameters used in the main runs lie in the stable neighborhood identified by the sensitivity study, namely around $\alpha=1$ and $\beta \in [1,1.25]$, and their influence is examined explicitly in \Cref{subsec:alpha_beta}.
+In addition to the original benchmark results, this study includes additional analyses on parameter sensitivity, Sobol-versus-random sampling, component ablation, causal-baseline comparison, and SOTA-oriented baselines.
+Throughout the manuscript, the error metric is reported consistently as the Relative $L_2$ Error, denoted by $L_2^{\mathrm{rel}}$.